InvestMoat

 Regulatory Lock-InSTRONG

 FCC spectrum grants, ITU orbital-slot priority, FAA launch licences, and NASA/DoD national-security launch certification are scarce, slow, first-mover-advantaged assets.
+Q2 added the EchoStar 65 MHz transfer and more than $6B of multi-year Starshield awards.
 Switching launch providers requires re-certification, and spectrum/slots cannot be out-spent past the regulatory queue.
 This is the hardest moat to replicate and is AI-irrelevant.

 Transaction EmbeddingN/A